 The Myrtle Beach International Film Festival has been awarded several prestigious awards including one of the "Top 25 film festivals worth the entry fee" by Movie Maker Magazine and has become a favorite of many filmmakers and film enthusiast!

 What sets the MBIFF apart from other festivals is our commitment to the true spirit of film.
-Many of the attendees has stated that this was their favorite film festival to submit to and attend.
 Once you are here, you are family.

 The goal of the founder and director Jerry Dalton, was to create a venue for independent film makers which is not corrupted by politics.

 The MBIFF screens projects in a multi-million dollar theater, housing state of the art technology.

 We look forward to viewing your film /project!

 Trophies are awarded

 You must own the work and not use another entities copyright.

 You must have the legal authority to submit the project.